Parameterised Complexity of Propositional Inclusion and Independence Logic: Preliminaries

-Observe that for the satisfaction of formulas of the form $\depa{}{y}$ the team has to be constant with respect to $\mathbf y$, that is why such atoms are called \emph{constancy atoms}.
-Similarly, for $\indepa{x}{y}{}$, the pair $t, t'$ ranges over all assignments in $T$.
+Intuitively, an inclusion atom $\inca{x}{y}$ is true if the value taken by $\tuple x$ under an assignment $t$ is also taken by $\tuple y$ under some assignment $t'$.
+Moreover, the independence atom $\indepa{x}{y}{z}$ has the meaning that whenever the value for $\tuple z$ is fixed under two assignments $t$ and $t'$, then there is an assignment $t''$ which maps $\tuple {x}$ and $\tuple {y}$ according to $t$ and $t'$, respectively.
+We can interpret the dependence atom $\depa{x}{y}$ as the independence atom $\indepa{y}{y}{x}$.
 The operator $\lor$ is also called a split-junction in the context of team semantics.
-Note that in literature there exist two semantics for the split-junction: \emph{lax} and \emph{strict} semantics (e.g., Hella et~al.~\cite{HellaKMV19}).
+Note that in the literature there exist two semantics for the split-junction: \emph{lax} and \emph{strict} semantics (e.g., Hella et~al.~\cite{HellaKMV19}).
 Strict semantics requires the ``splitting of the team'' to be a partition whereas lax semantics allows an ``overlapping'' of the team.
 Regarding $\pdl$ and $\pind$, the complexity for $\SAT$ and $\MC$ is the same irrespective of the considered semantics.
 However, the picture is different for $\MC$ in $\pinc$ as depicted in \cite[page 627]{HellaKMV19}.
 For any logic $\mathcal L$, we denote $\MC$ under strict (respectively, lax) semantics by $\MC_s (\MC_l)$.
 Moreover, $\MC_l$ is in $\Ptime$ for $\pinc$ and consequently, we have only $\MC_s$ in Table~\ref{table:para}.
-Finally, note that allowing the contradictory negation increases the complexity of $\SAT$ in these logic to $\complClFont{ATIME\text-ALT(exp, poly)}$ (alternating exponential time with polynomially many alternations) as shown by Hannula~et~al.~\cite{DBLP:journals/tocl/HannulaKVV18}.